GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - [Pyramid Scene Parsing Network](https://arxiv.org/abs/1612.01105).
 In this paper, the capability of global context information by different-region based context aggregation is applied through a pyramid pooling module together with the proposed pyramid scene parsing network (PSPNet).

 - [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/abs/1611.09326).
 Uses a downsampling-upsampling style encoder-decoder network.
 Each stage i.e between the pooling layers uses dense blocks.
 In addition, it concatenated skip connections from the encoder to the decoder.
 In the code, this is the FC-DenseNet model.

+- [Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1706.05587).
+This is the DeepLabV3 network.
+Uses Atrous Spatial Pyramid Pooling to capture multi-scale context by using multiple atrous rates.
+This creates a large receptive field.

 - [RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation](https://arxiv.org/abs/1611.06612).
 A multi-path refinement network that explicitly exploits all the information available along the down-sampling process to enable high-resolution prediction using long-range residual connections.
 In this way, the deeper layers that capture high-level semantic features can be directly refined using fine-grained features from earlier convolutions.